j3ktechmarketing-svg/J3K-Technologies-Structured-Cabling-Company-Near-Me-Decatur-Ethernet-Voice-Data-Cabling-Solutions/README.md

 ## Final Thoughts

-Structured cabling is more than just wiring—it’s the foundation of your business connectivity.
+Structured cabling is more than just wiring it’s the foundation of your business connectivity.
 With J3K Technologies in Decatur, you get a system that is organized, efficient, and built to perform.

 ---